rune/rune/docs/docs/how-it-works/syncing-game-state.md

   // TODO: Update animations, graphics, UI, sound effects }

-Dusk.initClient({ onChange })
+Rune.initClient({ onChange })
 ```

 ## High-Level Game Syncing Flow {#high-level-game-syncing-flow}

-Dusk does a lot of magic behind the scenes to sync the game state.
+Rune does a lot of magic behind the scenes to sync the game state.
 Here’s a simplified overview of how it works:

 1. A client performs an `action` by interacting with the game (e.g. clicking a cell in Tic Tac Toe).
 The client optimistically updates `game` state by calling the associated `action` function (i.e. `clickCell` in the case of Tic Tac Toe) and calls `onChange` to update the graphics etc.
 2. The `action` is immediately sent to the server.
 The server runs the associated `actions` function provided by the game, thereby checking that the `action` is valid and whether the game ends.